alphagov/pay-run-amock/README.md

 ### Case sensitive query strings

-Mountebank uses case insensitive query strings, both for keys and values.
+Mountebank uses case-insensitive query strings, both for keys and values.
 This will hide problems.
-We've
+From version `0.0.2` we treat query strings as case-sensitive.

-If we can write a mock for an API call with the query string `?page=1&status=failed`, then use it with a query string `?page=1&sTaTuS=fAiLeD` then it's not going to work in production but the mock will treat those as equivalent.
-I would like the see this changed as a priority.
+What that means in practice is that a mock set up with `?page=1&status=failed` will no longer match a request with `?page=1&sTaTuS=fAiLeD`.

 What would you change if you could?